Kansas 2023 FHA Loan Limits

 How to qualify for an FHA Loan in Kansas?

 To qualify for an FHA loan in Kansas, your home loan must be below the local FHA loan limits in your area.
-The maximum loan limit in Kansas is $612,600 for a 4 living-unit home.
+For 2023, the maximum loan limit in Kansas is $472,030 for a single-family home and $907,900 for a four-plex.
+Limits varies by county.
 The minimum loan limit is $5,000.

 Loan limits vary by county and home size.
 In addition to loan limits, to qualify for an FHA loan you must live in the home as your primary residence.
-FHA loans cannot be used for real estate investment purposes or "flipping" homes in Kansas.
+If you're purchasing a multi-family home, the monthly Fair Market Rent (FMR) for the property must exceed 1% of the purchase price.
+FHA loans cannot be used for commercial real estate investment purposes or "flipping" homes in Kansas.
+Additional restricts apply.
 Click on the Kansas map above or the table below to see loan limits in your area.